-Benefit Description You pay Inpatient hospital (cont.)
-Standard Option Value Plan A hospital admission, or portion thereof, that is not medically necessary (see definition), including an admission for medical services that did not require the acute hospital inpatient (overnight) setting, but could have been provided in a doctor's office, outpatient department of a hospital, or some other setting without adversely affecting the patient's condition or the quality of medical care rendered Hospital admissions for medical rehabilitation unless the admission is to an approved acute inpatient rehabilitation All charges All charges facility and the patient can actively participate in a minimum of 3 hours of acute inpatient rehabilitation to include any combination of the following therapies: physical, occupational, speech, respiratory therapy per day Custodial care; see Section 10 Definitions Non-covered facilities, such as nursing homes, subacute care facilities, extended care facilities, schools, domiciliaries and rest homes • Personal comfort items, such as telephone, television, barber services, guest meals and beds • Private inpatient nursing care • Institutions that do not meet the definition of covered hospitals • All charges after the Plan has paid \$30,000 for services provided by a Christian Science nursing facility Outpatient hospital or ambulatory surgical center Standard Option Value Plan Services and supplies related to outpatient surgical procedures, such as: PPO: 10% of the Plan's allowance (calendar year PPO: \$200 copayment per occurrence (No deductible) • Operating, recovery, and other treatment rooms deductible applies) Non-PPO: 40% of the Plan's Prescribed drugs and medicines Non-PPO: 30% of the Plan's allowance and any Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, and CAT Scans allowance and any difference between our allowance and the billed difference between our allowance and the billed amount (calendar year • Blood and blood plasma, if not donated or replaced, and other biologicals, including administration amount (calendar year deductible applies) deductible applies) • Dressings, casts, and sterile tray services Medical supplies, including anesthesia and oxygen Anesthetics and anesthesia services Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+You pay Inpatient hospital (continued) Standard Option Value Plan Not covered: All charges All charges • A hospital admission, or portion thereof, that is not medically necessary (see definition), including an admission for medical services that did not require the acute hospital inpatient (overnight) setting, but could have been provided in a doctor's office, outpatient department of a hospital, or some other setting without adversely affecting the patient's condition or the quality of medical care rendered • Hospital admissions for medical rehabilitation unless the admission is to an approved acute inpatient rehabilitation facility and the patient can actively participate in a minimum of 3 hours of acute inpatient rehabilitation to include any combination of the following therapies: physical, occupational, speech, respiratory therapy per day • Custodial care; see Section 10 Definitions Non-covered facilities, such as nursing homes, subacute care facilities, extended care facilities, schools, domiciliaries and rest homes Personal comfort items, such as telephone, television, barber services, guest meals and beds Private inpatient nursing care Institutions that do not meet the definition of covered hospitals All charges after the Plan has paid \$30,000 for services provided by a Christian Science nursing facility

+Outpatient hospital or ambulatory surgical You pay center Standard Option Value Plan Services and supplies related to outpatient surgical procedures, provided on the same day as the procedure, such as: Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic tests, such as X-rays, laboratory and pathology services, MRIs, and CAT Scans Blood and blood plasma, if not donated or replaced, and other biologicals, including administration Dressings, casts, and sterile tray services Medical supplies, including anesthesia and oxygen Anesthetics and anesthesia services Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 Note: If the stay is greater than 23 hours and you are admitted, you need to precertify the admission.
+Note: For services billed by a surgeon or anesthetist, see Section 5(b).
+For services related to an accidental injury or medical emergency, see Section 5(d).
+PPO: 10% of the Plan's allowance (calendar year deductible applies) Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) PPO: \$200 copayment per occurrence (No deductible) Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Services and supplies related to outpatient maternity care, including care at birthing facilities, such as: Delivery, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic tests, such as X-rays, ultrasound, laboratory and pathology services Medical supplies, including anesthesia and oxygen Note: For services billed by a surgeon or anesthetist, see Section 5(b).
+PPO: Nothing (No deductible) Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) PPO: Nothing (No deductible) Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies)